 European Union Benchmarks Regulation Article 28.2 – Rabobank robust written plan

-The below plan only applies insofar as no robust written plan for example in the form of any fallback language, at the time of publication of this plan or thereafter, is available in any relevant product (legal) documentation such as, for example and without limitation, (master) agreements, (base) prospectuses, final terms, confirmations and definitions.
+Rabobank has prepared a Robust Written Plan in accordance with the regulatory requirements outlined below.
+This text is a high-level summary of that Plan.
+The below plan only applies insofar as no robust written plan, for example in the form of any fallback language, at the time of publication of this plan or thereafter, is available in any relevant product (legal) documentation such as, for example and without limitation, (master) agreements, (base) prospectuses, final terms, confirmations and definitions.

 Article 28.2 of the BMR provides inter alia that: